 Recently, Alabama’s governor Kay Ivey signed a bill titled the “Human Life Protection Act.”
-It aimed to outlaw all abortions except those performed to prevent serious risk to the person who is pregnant.
-No exceptions were made for cases of pregnancy by rape or incest.
-While pregnant people would not be prosecuted, doctors who dare to perform an abortion could face felony charges and up to 99 years in prison.
+It outlaws all abortions except those performed to prevent serious risk to the person who is pregnant.
+No exceptions are made for cases of pregnancy by rape or incest.
+While pregnant people will not be prosecuted, doctors who dare to perform an abortion could face felony charges and up to 99 years in prison.

-This bill is the strictest law banning abortion to be passed since Roe v.
+This bill is the strictest law banning abortion to be passed since the strides made by Roe v.
 Wade in 1973, which allows abortions to be performed upon request before a fetus is “viable” outside the uterus, which is usually around 24-28 weeks.
-Eight other states have also passed new bills in 2019, which have made it more difficult or close to impossible to access abortions.
-These rollbacks have led to widespread organization and outrage both on the streets and on the internet.
+Eight other states have also passed new, oppressive bills in 2019, which have made it more difficult or close to impossible to access abortions.
+These rollbacks have led to widespread pro-choice organization and outrage on the streets and the internet.

 A Lack of Accessibility